domain7/development/stakeholder_narrative.md

 ## The Stakeholder View of our Process

-This page describes the various pieces of how Domain7 builds custom web applications,from the point of view of a stakeholder, rather than of a developer.
+This page describes the various pieces of how Domain7 builds custom web applications, from the point of view of a stakeholder.

 We'll begin by defining, in very simple terms, the overall philosophy that (we believe) makes Domain7's approach to software development work.